 SCREEN: Images being opened and the straight-line tool being used to calibrate the scale bar.

-Next, click on Analyze, Set Measurements and select Area.
+Next, click on Analyze, Set Measurements and select Area and Add to overlay.
 Measure the total field area in the HPF using Analyze and Measure, saving this measurement for quantification [1].

 SCREEN: Analyze, Set Measurements clicked and Area and Add to overlay selected, then total field area measured.

-Using the freehand selections tool, manually outline UEA-I-positive vascular channels.
-Click on Analyze and Measure to quantify the outlined area, then repeat the process for all 5 HPF taken within one plug [1]the . verage the total vascular area
+Using the freehand selections tool, manually outline UEA-I-positive vascular channel.
+Click on Analyze and Measure to quantify the outlined area [1].
+Measure all vascular channels within the HPF [2].
+Repeat the process for the 5 HPF taken within one plug and transfer values to Excel for further analysis.
+To obtain the % vascular area, average the total vascular area for all five HPF and divide by the HPF field area (in mm2) and expressed as a percent (%).The vascular density is obtained by averaging the number of UEA-I+ vascular channels counted per HPF area (vessels/mm2).

 Authors: How do you pronounce UEA-I?